Vrund1133/VrundRug/VrundRug/README.txt

 0717: Added the Migration successfully using 'Add-Migration InitialCreate -Context VrundRugContext' Command.

 0719: Updated Databse Successfully using 'Update-Database -Context VrundRugContext' Command.

+0731: Changed the text in _Layout.cshtml file for table.